microsoft/cpp_client_telemetry/README.md

 # License

-By contributing to OpenTelemetry Specification repository, you agree that your contributions will be licensed under [MIT License](LICENSE).
+By contributing to 1DS C++ SDK repository, you agree that your contributions will be licensed under [MIT License](LICENSE).